5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 We’ve put together several different itineraries that cover all the essential sights while allowing you time to stop and smell the roses – as well as eat plenty of kofte, pide, and baklava.

-- Day 3: Climb the Galata Tower, enjoy royal splendor at Dolhambace Palace, and see a whirling dervish performance
+• Day 3: Climb the Galata Tower, enjoy royal splendor at Dolmabahçe Palace, and see a whirling dervish performance

-- Day 2: Marvel at 19th-century Imperial Ottoman architecture of Dolmabahce, Beylerbeyi, and Ortakoy
+• Day 2: Marvel at the 19th-century Imperial Ottoman architecture of Dolmabahce, Beylerbeyi, and Ortakoy

 Below you’ll find a list of what to see in Istanbul, from Ottoman palaces and Islamic mosques to Roman temples and bustling markets.
-You might not be able to fit all of them into 5 days, but at least you’ll have an abundance of options from which to build your itinerary.
+You might not be able to fit all of them into 5 days, but at least you’ll have plenty of options to build your itinerary.

 Hagia Sophia

-An enduring symbol of Istanbul, the Hagia Sophie was initially constructed as a Christian church in 537 by the Emperor Justinian I of the Byzantine Empire.
-After the fall of Constantinople, it was converted into a mosque before becoming a museum and, more recently, being turned back into a mosque.
+An enduring symbol of Istanbul, the Hagia Sophia was initially constructed as a Christian church in 537 by Emperor Justinian I of the Byzantine Empire.
+After the fall of Constantinople, it was converted into a mosque, then a museum, and, more recently, returned to a mosque.

 The famous dome – an architectural marvel 1,500 years ago – is still a highlight of the Istanbul cityscape.
 Inside, ostentatious chandeliers, gilded mosaics of Jesus, and golden Arabic script glitter over the daily worshipers.